 In 2016 the Oscar Film Academy committed to double its membership of women and minorities by 2020.
 Over the last 20 years, black film festivals and award shows have provided platforms for filmmakers and actors of African descent who have later gone on to gain recognition and win awards at the Oscars, Golden Globes and BAFTA.

-Film festivals and award ceremonies that focus on recognising and showcasing underrepresented groups have widened the selection of films seen on screens by audiences hungry for stories that provide them with a new perspective or represent their experience.
+Film festivals and award-shows that focus on recognising and showcasing under-represented groups have widened the selection of films seen on screens by audiences hungry for stories that provide them with a new perspective or represent their experience.
 The panellists will discuss the strategies they deployed to create a space for storytellers from the African diaspora to access Hollywood; how investors can identify projects from new voices and emerging filmmakers can create their own ‘blue oceans’ to get their stories seen and heard.